balderdashy/waterline/ROADMAP.md

 >
 > Before editing this file, please check out [How To Contribute to ROADMAP.md](https://gist.github.com/mikermcneil/bdad2108f3d9a9a5c5ed)- it's a quick read :)
 >
-> Also take a second to check that your feature request is relevant to Sails core and not one of its dependencies (e.g. Waterline, one of its adapters, one of the core generators, etc.)  If you aren't sure, feel free to send the PR here and someone will make sure it finds its way to the right place.
-Note that (for now) core hooks reside in Sails core and so relevant feature requests for a specific hook _do_ belong in this file.
+> Also take a second to check that your feature request is relevant to Waterlin core and not one of its dependencies (e.g. waterline-schema, one of its adapters, etc.)  If you aren't sure, feel free to send the PR here and someone will make sure it finds its way to the right place.